suite22/research-sparklines/README.md

 * Make this more reusable
 * Pre-load data for speed
 * Use .filter throughout each chart to limit calling the data over and over
+* Dynamically create rows from d3 - has to be an array of arrays.

 # Open Questions?
 ## Would this make more sense as a graph database?